 They are estimated to account for 5-10% of all soft-tissue sarcomas.
 They typically present in adults.
 There is no rec...

-Malignant phyllodes tumours of the breast account for a small proportion (5-25% 2) of phyllodes tumours.
+Malignant phyllodes tumours of the breast account for up to a quarter of the phyllodes tumours.

 Malignant pleural disease usually heralds a poor prognosis, whether it represents a primary pleural malignancy or metastatic involvement.